Integrate Glean with Astra DB Serverless

 4. Create a collection in your database or use an existing collection.
 Make sure the collection’s name matches your ASTRA_DB_COLLECTION_NAME environment variable.

-The Data API requires a collection in a Serverless (Vector) database, but you can store both vector and non-vector data in collections.
+The Data API requires a collection in a Serverless (Vector) database.
+Both vector and non-vector data can be saved in collections.

 # Create collection

-5. Load data that you want Glean to index.
+5. Insert data that you want Glean to index.
 This can be vector or non-vector data.

 If your collection contains vector data, Glean does not differentiate embeddings from other data.
 In the same way that Glean processes your other datasources, Glean indexes your Astra DB data, including embeddings, as text data.